ts-kontakt/xlreport/README.md

 ## Basic Functionality
 Xlreport is a Python module created for efficient and rapid data transfer to Excel spreadsheets.
+Xlreport has a single dependency: popular xlsxwriter package.
 In most cases, it is enough to use a simple ```to_file``` function, which writes a python object (list, tuple, dataframe, etc.) to a nicely formatted excel file.